A state-by-state breakdown of US coronavirus cases - KTVZ

 A state-by-state breakdown of US coronavirus cases

-State governments are working to contain coronavirus cases in the US, as federal officials say more testing for the virus will likely boost the number of positive cases.
+State governments are working to contain coronavirus cases in the US, as federal officials say more testing for the virus will likely see the number of positive cases increase.

-On Wednesday, there were 126 cases across 13 states, as well as 45 cases from individuals repatriated from the Diamond Princess cruise ship, the site of an outbreak and quarantine.
-Three other cases of the virus are people who were repatriated from China.
+There were at least 159 known cases in the United States as of Wednesday evening.
+That figure includes 110 people diagnosed through the US public health system, and 49 people repatriated to the US (46 from the Diamond Princess cruise ship, and three from China).

-Still, officials insist that even if the number of cases continues to climb, there is no need to panic.
+Still, officials insist that even as the number of cases continues to climb, there is no need to panic.

 “The risk to the American people of the coronavirus remains low, according to all of the experts that we are working with across the government,” Vice President Mike Pence said in a Tuesday news conference.

-Nine people have died in Washington state — at least five of whom were in a long-term nursing facility in a suburb of Seattle.
+Ten people have died in Washington state — at least six of whom lived at a long-term nursing facility in a suburb of Seattle.

-At least 50 residents and staff members of the center were experiencing symptoms and were tested for the virus, King County health officer Jeffrey Duchin said Monday.
+There are 31 cases in King County, officials said.
+Ten cases were reported Wednesday; all but one are linked to the nursing facility.

+The Lake Washington Institute of Technology said a faculty member who had been in self-quarantine has tested positive.
+The college said it would be closed until Monday.

-California’s number of cases rose to 27 Tuesday, according to health officials, with Placer County and Contra Costa County each reporting a case.
+California’s number of cases rose to at least 33 on Wednesday, according to health officials.

-The Contra Costa County patient was in critical condition Tuesday and under medical isolation, county health officials said in a news conference.

-The patient, they said, had underlying health conditions and is completely separated from the public at a hospital within the county.
-The source of transmission is under investigation, but the patient had no known travel history nor contact with any confirmed cases, officials said.
+Also Wednesday, the state reported its first death: A Placer County resident who officials said probably contracted the virus on a February cruise between San Francisco and Mexico.

+Los Angeles County says it has seven cases, including six it reported Wednesday.
+Of the six new cases there, one person was hospitalized, and five were being isolated and monitored at home, county health department Director Barbara Ferrer said.

+All six had an exposure health officials believe they can explain.
+Three traveled to northern Italy, where cases are high; two had close contact with a relative who tested positive; and one was exposed to travelers from other countries who may have been infectious, Ferrer said.

-About half of the state’s cases are travel-related and at least four are from an unknown origin, the California Department of Public Health said earlier this week.
+Many of the state’s cases were travel-related, and at least four were from an unknown origin, the California Department of Public Health said earlier this week.

 The country’s first case of unknown origin was a patient admitted to UC Davis Medical Center in Sacramento in February who was tested days later as they didn’t fit existing CDC testing guidelines.

-The case prompted testing guidelines from the CDC, broadening who should be tested for the virus.
+The case prompted new testing guidelines from the CDC, broadening who should be tested for the virus.

 Oregon: 3

-Clackamas County declared a state of emergency after two people tested presumptive positive, a Lake Oswego School District news release said.
+Clackamas County declared a state of emergency after two people tested presumptive positive, a Lake Oswego School District news release said Tuesday.

 A district employee and a family member, both Washington County residents, tested positive.